pywbem/pywbemtools/docs/pywbemclicommands.rst

 -----------------------

-The **qualifier** command group defines commands that act on CIMQualifierDeclaration entities in the WBEM server including:
+The **qualifier** command group defines commands that act on CIMQualifierDeclaration objects in the WBEM server including:

+This group consists of the following commands:

+* :ref:`qualifier get command` - Get a qualifier declaration.
+* :ref:`qualifier enumerate command` - List the qualifier declarations in a namespace.

 .. _`Qualifier get command`: